Side by Side Support Service

 Short Term Support

 Sometimes, people with mental health problems need help with one or two things that are proving problematic or distressing such as applying for benefits, moving house, finding information, getting into a routine again, getting some exercise or just talking things through.
-These are just examples, whatever your difficulty, please contact us.

 Medium Term Support

 Sometimes those of us with mental health difficulties need help over a few weeks, months, or more.
 Difficulties with a neighbour, poor housing, court attendance ….
 These are just a few of the things that may be preventing you from having better mental health or living a happier and more independent life.
-If you have a problem like this, please contact us so that we can help you, or put you in touch with someone else who can.

 Longer Term Support